-For our latest photo trip, we visited the Salton Sea, a 35 mile long sea that appears like a mirage in the middle of the desert.
+For our latest photo trip, we took a day trip to the Salton Sea, a 35 mile long sea that appears like a mirage in the middle of the desert.
 We could tell we were getting close as there were seagulls everywhere.
 When we approached the beach, it was a completely empty except for some fish bones along the shore.
 The sea itself looked like the Dead Sea mixed with Mono Lake and the surrounding area was a ghost town with remnants of rusty motels and boarded-up stores.

 The Cabazon Dinosaurs (shown below) is a unique park worth a stop along the way to the Salton Sea.
 There are life sized replicas of T-Rex and Brontosaurus, as well as a gift shop inside the dinosaur statue.